Dakota Sunset Museum

-The musuem recently gained a new addition to the Civil War exhibit: the James Rifle.
-It was produced by the Ames Manufacturing Company in 1862, but because of the bronze rifiling wear and tear, they were not used for long - no known rifles were produced after 1862.
+The museum recently gained a new addition to the Civil War exhibit: the James Rifle.
+It was produced by the Ames Manufacturing Company in 1862, but because of the bronze rifling wear and tear, they were not used for long - no known rifles were produced after 1862.
 All the James Rifles used in the Battle of Gettysburg were from the 2nd Battery of the Connecticut Artillery and part of the Artillery Reserve.
 The tube now residing in the Museum came to the Gettysburg National Park Service from the Petersburg battlefield in 1987.

 Come check out the newest exhibit, "FUR-get the Faux Furs!" showing the fur coats that were popular with the ladies of Gettysburg in the early 19th Century.

 If you are interested in a walking tour of the historical buildings the museum offers, please ask one of the workers.

 Donations are appreciated.